Transportation

 900 South Reconstruction (Lincoln Street to 1300 East)

-This page consists of information regarding the segment of 900 South between Lincoln Street and 1300 East.
-Construction updates for 900 South between 900 West and Lincoln Street can be found at this link here.
+This page covers 900 South between Lincoln Street and 1300 East.
+Learn about the section between 900 West and Lincoln Street here.

-In 2019, Salt Lake City reconstructed 900 South from Lincoln Street (950 East) to 1300 East.
-To repair this badly deteriorated street, the project reconstructed the road base, made minor utility improvements, and repaved in concrete.
+In 2019, Salt Lake City rebuilt 900 South from Lincoln Street (950 East) to 1300 East to address pavement deterioration.
+The project included:

 Pop Up Intersection Graphic Summary Report